Bylaws of the Washington State Academy of Sciences

 Section 2.13.
 Removal.
 Any director may be removed at any time, with or without cause, by the affirmative vote of a majority of the members of the Board of Directors.

 Section 3.1.
 Designations.
 The officers of the Academy shall be the President, President Elect, Past President, Secretary, and Treasurer, elected from the membership, with an Assistant Secretary and Assistant Treasurer appointed as the Board may designate.
 The five elected officers shall serve as members of the Board of Directors together with the 12 members elected to the Board.
-A President Elect shall be elected each year and progress automatically in year 2 to President and in year 3 to Past President.
-The Secretary and Treasurer shall be elected for 2-year terms each but in alternating years.
-The first election shall include a slate of nominees for President, President Elect, Secretary, and Treasurer, with the first Secretary elected for a 1-year term and the first Treasurer elected for a 2-year term, thereafter progressing to the alternating, 2-year terms.
-The Secretary and Treasurer may be elected for up to three successive, 2-year terms.
+The President serves a two-year term.
+A President Elect shall be elected every other year and progress automatically in years 2 and 3 to President and in year 4 to Past President.
+The Secretary and Treasurer shall be elected for two-year terms each but in alternating years.
+The Secretary and Treasurer may be elected for up to three successive, two-year terms.
 In cases where a member of the Board is elected to one of the four offices of the Academy, the President with Board concurrence shall appoint a member of the Academy to serve out the remaining term of that Board member.

 Section 3.2.
 The President.
 The President shall preside at the annual meeting of the Academy and all meetings of the Board of Directors, shall have general supervision of the affairs of the Academy, and shall perform such other duties as are incident to the office or are properly required of the President by the Board of Directors.

 Section 3.3.
 The President Elect.
 The President Elect shall, during the absence or disability of the President, exercise all functions of the President and shall have such powers and discharge such duties as may be assigned to him or her from time to time by the Board of Directors.
-The President Elect shall also serve as chair of the scientific program for each annual meeting of the Academy.
+The President Elect shall, in the years when there is no Past President, serve as the Chair of the Nominating Committee.

 Section 3.4.
 The Past President.
-The Past President shall provide advice and help to the President and President Elect as needed.
+The Past President shall provide advice and help to the President and President Elect as needed and during the absence or disability of the President and President Elect exercise all functions of the President.
+The Past President shall, in years when there is no President Elect, serve as the Chair of the Nominating Committee.

 Section 3.5.
 The Secretary.
-The Secretary of the Academy shall issue notices for all meetings, except for notices of special meetings the Board of Directors which are called by the requisite number of directors, shall keep minutes of all meetings, shall have charge of the seal and the Academy books, and shall make such reports and perform such other duties as are incident to the office, or are properly required of the Secretary of the Academy.
+The Secretary of the Academy shall prepare minutes of board meetings, assure issuance of notices for all meetings except for notices of special meetings of the Board of Directors that are called by the requisite number of directors, shall have charge of the seal, if any, and the Academy books, and shall make such reports and perform such other duties as are incident to the office, or are properly required of the Secretary of the Academy.

 Section 3.6.
 The Treasurer.
-The Treasurer shall have the custody of all monies and securities of the Academy and shall keep regular books of account.
-The Treasurer shall disburse the funds of the Academy in payment of the just demands against the Academy or as may be ordered by the Board of Directors (taking proper vouchers for such disbursements) and shall render to the Board of Directors from time to time as may be required, an account of all transactions undertaken as Treasurer and of the financial condition of the Academy.
-The Treasurer shall serve as chair of the Finance Committee appointed by the Board and perform such other duties as are incident to the office or are properly required by the Board of Directors.
+The Treasurer shall oversee the finances of the WSAS and work with the Executive Director to ensure that WSAS revenues and expenditures are appropriate and correct.
+The Treasurer shall review WSAS finances quarterly in advance of Board meetings and review the annual required tax filing prior to submittal.
+The Treasurer also works with the Executive Director to prepare the annual budget for Board approval at the spring meeting.
+The Treasurer shall render to the Board of Directors from time to time as may be required, an account of all transactions undertaken as Treasurer and of the financial condition of the Academy.
+The Treasurer shall serve as Chair of the Finance Committee appointed by the Board and perform such other duties as are incident to the office or are properly required by the Board of Directors.

 Section 3.9.
 Vacancies.
-Vacancies in any office arising from any cause may be filled by the Board of Directors at any regular or special meeting of the Board.
+Vacancies in any office arising from any cause may be filled by a member on approval of the Board of Directors at any regular or special meeting of the Board.

 Section 3.11.
 Loans.
 No loan shall be made by the Academy to any officer or other member of the Board of Directors.